Podcasts like Overdue

 Website Apple Spotify

 Do you enjoy reading YA books?
 Are you dying to talk about them and hear what others think about your favorite books?
 Are you outside of the YA age bracket (like myself) but still enjoy them?
 Then this is the podcast for you!
 Join me and my friends, as we discuss our favorite YA books and authors!
 We'll chat spoiler-free at the start of each episode, just in case you haven't read the book yet.
-Then I'll give a warning before heading into our spoiler zone.MORE Host Leah Stuhler
+Then I'll give a warning before heading into our spoiler zone...MORE Host Leah Stuhler

 Email ****@gmail.com

-Apple Rating 4.8/5Facebook 1.1KInstagram 2.1K Avg Length 61 min Since Oct 2019 Why they are Similar Both YA Book Chat and Overdue immerse listeners in the exploration of the literary world, with each podcast featuring insightful discussions about narratives and storytelling.
+Apple Rating 4.7/5Facebook 1.1KInstagram 2.1K Avg Length 61 min Since Oct 2019 Why they are Similar Both YA Book Chat and Overdue immerse listeners in the exploration of the literary world, with each podcast featuring insightful discussions about narratives and storytelling.
 They invite their listeners to embark on a journey through diverse book genres, engaging with both familiar and new titles.
 Additionally, both podcasts highlight themes and authors, enriching the audience's appreciation for literature.

 Get Email Contact

-67. The Desk Set Podcast
+67. The Desk Set

 Follow Website Apple Spotify